DominikBuchner/BOLDigger/README.md

 ## BOLDigger - requires additional data

-This option is similar to the JAMP option but flags suspicious hits. **Make sure you downloaded the additional data.**
+This option is similar to the JAMP option but flags suspicious hits. **Make sure additional data was downloaded.**
 There are 4 flags at the moment which will be updated if needed:

 1. Reverse BIN taxonomy has been used for any of the top 20 hits representing the selected match.